The Importance of Screening for Eating Disorders

 Oftentimes, primary providers are the first line of defense against eating disorders.
 They can be the first to notice the early signs and discover an eating disorder since they see their patients regularly.
 Identifying these symptoms can help interrupt these mental disorders from developing further.

-With October being National Depression and Mental Health Screening Month, it is important to focus on mental health education and share why and how to screen for eating disorders and other mental health conditions.
 In this article, we will discuss the importance of early screening and detection, the warning signs of eating disorders, and what to ask your patients when conducting screenings.

 The Importance of Early Screening